Skip to Main Content

 • reading contextual (or background information) to gain more knowledge and find more keywords (you can encourage students to use encyclopedias, wikipedia, etc. to broaden their understanding of a topic)

-• evaluating the information we've found and gaining contextual information and finding more keywords (the video below can help with this part of the process)
+• evaluating the information we've found and gaining contextual information and finding more keywords.

 Even after students have done a bit of background searching, landed on a topic, and brainstormed keywords, explain that: